Monmouth Mall; Eatontown, New Jersey

 Speaking of Atari, the food court and entertainment area near the middle of the mall is also worth noting.
 Between the first and second levels here, the ceiling has an early-80s latticework design made with slender metal beams, and the food court’s sign looks like it belongs on the cover for an early 80s video game.
 This area is the only two-level area of the mall outside the anchor stores, and the entertainment area on top features a full-sized carousel, playground and a few benches but oddly little else occupies the second level.

 San Jacinto Mall directory in Baytown, TXToday, San Jacinto Mall is like several malls in the Houston area with an abundance of stores near the central pivot points of the mall and a contrast of abandonment on the far wings.
 Anchor woes came in 2001 as Montgomery Ward and Service Merchandise closed amid the shutting of those chains; Bealls also closed the same year.
 In 2006, Mervyns departed the mall as they left the Houston area entirely.
 So, as you can see, the loss of anchors is mostly not the mall’s fault, but the loss of indoor stores is.
 Baytown is not large enough to support this development, and articles we’ve found suggest Baytowners (Baytownies?
-Whatever.) shop at the more successful Houston-area malls like the Galleria and even clear across the metro area 50 miles away at Katy Mills.
+Whatever.) shop at the more successful Houston-area malls like the Houston Galleria and even clear across the metro area 50 miles away at Katy Mills.
 The mall today houses about 60 stores, and a popular cinema.
 At only one-third capacity, many of these stores are near the middle of the mall, and several wings are almost completely dead.
 Most notably, the Mervyn’s/Service Merchandise corridor and the Macy’s/Palais Royal corridor are faltering.

 As a result of these problems, you can bet changes are in the works for San Jacinto Mall.
 The former Montgomery Ward wing, which was possibly the worst-off for the longest time, has now been closed and will soon be demolished.
 In its place, a “lifestyle” wing will be built, with little details released yet.
 If it doesn’t pump some vigor back into the mall, you can surely bet that large portions if not entire mall will be abandoned in few more years.